Mark Anderson, US CPA & US Expat Tax Help

 Complete US Expat Tax Services for Americans Abroad

-Everything under one roof — from your annual 1040 to FBAR filings, FATCA compliance, and bookkeeping for your overseas business.
+Everything under one roof — annual filings, compliance catch-up, business reporting, and strategic tax planning.
 No juggling multiple firms.

 US Expat Tax Return (Form 1040)